x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: Can I add two different Microsoft 365 or Office 365 accounts from different regions to Outlook for iOS and Android?

 Yes, provided both accounts do not have Intune App Protection Policies assigned.
 However, for Government Community Cloud customers, users may only add their own account and OneDrive for Business storage account to the app; adding personal or other commercial accounts is prevented to meet FedRAMP requirements.
-For more information on Government Community Cloud restrictions with Outlook for iOS and Android, please see [Using Outlook for iOS and Android in the Government Community Cloud](./outlook-for-ios-and-android-in-the-government-cloud.md).
+For more information on Government Community Cloud restrictions with Outlook for iOS and Android, see [Using Outlook for iOS and Android in the Government Community Cloud](./outlook-for-ios-and-android-in-the-government-cloud.md).

 ### Q: What authentication mechanism is used for Outlook for iOS are Android?
 Are credentials stored in Microsoft 365 or Office 365?